 Boundless opportunities await enthusiastic individuals breaking into the field of interpretation.
 Each year, a new group of interns sets forth to make memories, learn the natural history of their surroundings, and ‘wow’ visitors–all while in the heart of the Adirondack mountains.

-Please check back for open internship opportunities.
+We are not currently accepting applications.
+Please check back for future opportunities.

 “I was an intern at The Wild Center for seven months immediately after I completed my undergrad, from May – December 2012.
 It was an incredibly meaningful experience for me, one that stoked an interest in place-based learning that has informed all of the work I have done since.
 As interns, we learned about the Adirondack plants and animals, but, more importantly, we learned about the skill and care it takes to illuminate, for others, the curiosities in that complex ecosystem.
 In all of my time at The Wild Center, I felt like a part of the team, working up front with museum visitors but also behind the scenes, coordinating events, working creatively on exhibits, and becoming acquainted with life at the museum, day-to-day.
 I am very grateful for the experience I had at The Wild Center, and feel so fortunate to still be in touch regularly with the people who helped to facilitate it.
 I am now applying the environmental interpretation principles I learned at The Wild Center on an organic vegetable farm in Washington, where I am coordinating the kids’ education programs.
 I wouldn’t be here today if I had never worked at The Wild Center.”